-Representative environmental litigation experience:
+Representative mass tort and environmental litigation experience:

-- Successfully excluded all of plaintiffs’ chemical fate & transport and medical causation experts in a 370-plaintiff toxic tort mass action lawsuit in federal court in Louisiana, which has effectively ended the litigation.
+- Successfully excluded all of plaintiffs’ chemical fate & transport and medical causation experts in a 370-plaintiff toxic tort mass action lawsuit in federal court in Louisiana, which effectively ended the litigation.

 - Led successful efforts to exclude plaintiffs’ medical causation expert testimony and to narrow chemical fate & transport expert testimony in a Texas state court civil penalty action seeking over $1 billion in penalties relating to alleged releases from a historic disposal site.

-- Obtained summary judgment in a toxic tort class action in federal court in St. Croix after mounting a successful Daubert challenge to plaintiffs’ experts.
+- Obtained summary judgment in a toxic tort class action in federal court in St. Croix after mounting a successful Daubertchallenge to plaintiffs’ experts.

 - Defeated class certification in a 1500+ member putative class action alleging that ongoing air emissions from an Alabama pulp and paper mill caused various personal injuries and property damages.

-Representative commercial litigation experience:
+Representative commercial and insurance litigation experience: